leonardo-lacerda-data/sgv_melhorescompras/README.md

-# projetosgv_melhorescompras
+# sgv_melhorescompras

-STUDY CASE: VDMS (VIDEO MANAGEMENT SYSTEM)
+VIDEO MANAGEMENT SYSTEM in Oracle for a e-commerce fictional company